 Briskets come in all types of flavors, from sweet to spicy and everything in between!
 This specific brisket recipe will yield a deep, savory flavor with edges that are caramelized.
-It goes perfectly with a side of latkes!

 - Oil for browning

 - 3 ribs celery, cut into 2″ pieces